 WHAT IS THE AVERAGE NUMBER OF PATIENTS CARRIED BY FIRST-YEAR RESIDENTS?

-First year residents start with four patients on the family medicine service, going up to six by the end of the first year.
+First year residents start with four patients on the family medicine service, going up to eight by the end of the first year.

 WHERE DO GRADUATES PRACTICE?